ariannedee/intro-to-python/README.md

 # Introduction to Python Programming Live Training

-This is the code for the *Safari Live Training* - **Introduction to Python Programming** presented by Arianne Dee
+This is the code for the *O'Reilly Live Training* - **Introduction to Python Programming** presented by Arianne Dee

 If you are looking for the code for the LiveLessons video, go here [https://github.com/ariannedee/intro-to-python-livelessons](https://github.com/ariannedee/intro-to-python-livelessons)